Nico Hoerner Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.73 team ERA is No. 1 among all league pitching staffs.
+- The Blue Jays have the first-ranked team ERA among all league pitching staffs (3.73).

-- Berrios will aim to claim his 10th win when he makes the start for the Blue Jays, his 24th of the season.
-He is 9-7 with a 3.38 ERA and 129 strikeouts in 136 2/3 innings pitched.
+- Blue Jays pitchers combine to allow 142 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- In his last time out on Saturday against the Boston Red Sox, the right-hander went 5 2/3 innings, allowing three earned runs while surrendering six hits.
+- The right-hander's most recent time out came on Sunday against the Boston Red Sox, when he threw seven innings, surrendering one earned run while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.